 Juvenile Fish Facilities - Winter Maintenance Period (December 1 – March 31)

-From December 1 through December 15, submersible traveling screens (STS) will remain in place and the juvenile bypass system (JBS) channel will operate for adult fallbacks, thereby shortening some aspects of the winter maintenance period by two weeks.
+From December 1 until Monday of the third week in December, submersible traveling screens (STS) will remain in place and the juvenile bypass system (JBS) channel will operate for adult fallbacks, thereby shortening some aspects of the winter maintenance period by two weeks.
 During this period, priority units will be screened to the extent practicable (barring operational failure).
 STSs will only be removed from non-priority units when necessary to begin maintenance.
-After December 15, all STSs may be removed.
+STSs may be removed starting on Monday of the third week in December.

 All units are available to meet power demands.